About the Thinking Allowed Group

 There is usually a theme for the year which is agreed at the December meeting and published by the beginning of January.

-In 2017, the theme was ‘Liberal Evangelism: an Oxymoron? and other recent themes have included: ‘Christian Community – Myth or Reality?’; ‘Belief and Disbelief: How much can you doubt and still be a Christian?’; ‘Hope for the Future?’ and ‘Jesus Now?’
+‘Living as if…’ was our theme in 2018.
+In 2017, we focused our conversations around ‘Liberal Evangelism: an Oxymoron? and other recent themes have included: ‘Christian Community – Myth or Reality?’; ‘Belief and Disbelief: How much can you doubt and still be a Christian?’; ‘Hope for the Future?’ and ‘Jesus Now?’

 This is not exclusively a Carrs Lane group and everyone is welcome.

-Download the programme for the current year: 2018 Carrs Lane Discussion Group plan
+Download the programme for the current year: Thinking Allowed 2019 plan